 You Hear You See When Notes A Long Tone No phone You press the PTT button and the phone system is not available.
-Press to hang up.
+Press nto hang up.
 The radio returns to the Home screen.
 Phone busy The phone system is busy.
-Press 🏠 to exit the phone mode and try your call later.
+Press to exit the phone mode and try your call later.
 A Busy Tone Phone busy When a channel is not available.
-The radio automatically connects when a channel opens. - No acknowl- edge The call is not acknowl- edged.
-Press 🎓 to hang up.
+The radio automatically connects when a channel opens.
+No acknowl- edge The call is not acknowledged.
+Press nto hang up.
 The radio returns to the Home screen.
-A High- Pitch- ed Tone - When you release the PTT button.
+A High- Pitched Tone - When you release the PTT button.
 The radio indicates to the landline party that he or she may begin talking.